 The administration of a deceased estate can raise complex legal issues at an emotionally charged time.

-It is often difficult to think what needs to be done immediately following a death.
-A simple list of the most immediate tasks facing an executor can be located here.
+It is often difficult to know what needs to be done immediately following a death.

-Most formal steps in an estate administration cannot be undertaken without formal proof of a death.
-Read about death certificates and how to obtain them here.
+Most formal steps in an estate administration cannot be undertaken without a death certificate as formal proof of a death.

 Grant of administration